-Everything about Chateau Chauvin St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Chauvin St. Emilion with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Chauvin History, Overview